neondatabase/neon/docs/rfcs/029-getpage-throttling.md

-# GetPage@LSN Rate Limit
+# GetPage@LSN Throttling

 Author: Christian Schwarz
 Date: Oct 24, 2023

 ## Summary

-This RFC proposes basic rate-limiting GetPage@LSN requests inside Pageserver and the interactions with its client, i.e., the neon_smgr component in Compute.
+This RFC proposes per-tenant throttling of GetPage@LSN requests inside Pageserver and the interactions with its client, i.e., the neon_smgr component in Compute.

 The result of implementing & executing this RFC will be a fleet-wide upper limit for